CBC Nonfiction Prize

 HOW: While the competition is active, submit online by creating an account through Submittable.
 A fee of $25.00 (taxes included) for administration purposes is required for each entry.

-WHAT YOU CAN WIN: The winner receives $6,000 from the Canada Council for the Arts, will have their story published on CBC Books and will have the opportunity to attend a 10-day writing residency at the Banff Centre for Arts and Creativity.
+WHAT YOU CAN WIN: The winner receives $6,000 from the Canada Council for the Arts, will have their story published on CBC Books and will have the opportunity to attend a two-week writing residency at the Banff Centre for Arts and Creativity.
 Four finalists will each receive $1,000 from the Canada Council for the Arts and have their story published on CBC Books.

 WANT HELP?
 Subscribe to the CBC Nonfiction Prize newsletter for writing tips and support along the way.
 We will send you writing tips, tricks and prompts every Tuesday, Thursday and Sunday while the CBC Nonfiction Prize is open.